 As a business, you want every single analysed feature to appear above the horizontal line.
 This represents a feature that makes your customer feel satisfied and is well-implemented.

-And anywhere below the horizontal line is where you don’t want to be.
-This represents a feature that makes your customer feel unsatisfied and has been poorly-implemented.
+Anywhere below the horizontal line is where you don’t want to be.
+This represents a feature that makes your customer feel unsatisfied and has been poorly implemented.

 In a perfect world, every feature of your business would positively affect customer satisfaction.
 However, there are some features that (by their very nature) cannot reach that level.